Şivekar Sultan: Life

-She was from Armenian descent.
+She was of Armenian descent.
 Her real name was Maria, and she was the daughter of a wealthy Armenian merchant.

 Şivekar Sultan was morbidly obese.
-In 1646, Ibrahim appointed his servants to look for the "fattest woman" in Ḳosṭanṭīnīye.
+In 1646, Ibrahim appointed his servants to look for the "fattest woman" in Constantinople.
 Upon this order, they started to search for palace officials and eventually found an Armenian woman in Üsküdar.
 Maria became his consort and he gave her the name Şivekar, meaning "flirty".
-She was the given the title of Seventh Haseki.
-She had a good relation with Cinci Hoca Pasha and later with the Eight Haseki Hümaşah Sultan.
+She was then given the title of Seventh Haseki.
+She had a good relation with Cinci Hoca Pasha and later with the Eighth Haseki Hümaşah Sultan.

 She was politically active during Ibrahim's last years.
 Ibrahim soon became mentally ill, and Şivekar helped sooth his tensions.
 She was among the strongest consorts of Ibrahim in the Ottoman Harem's politics.
 She gave birth to a son, named Şehzade Cihangir, in 1646, who died in infancy.
 In addition, all Damascus revenues were donated to Şivekar Sultan.

-According to some historians, in 1647 Şivekar was responsible for the death of all the members of Ibrahim's harem. Şivekar spread the gossip that one of the Sultan's concubines had been in an affair with an outsider of the palace.
-Ibrahim believed her and tortured many members of the harem to say a name, but to no avail.
-Ibrahim ordered that all his two hundred eighty of his low-ranked concubines be put in sacks and thrown in the Bosporus.
-He only spared his Haseki Sultans.
-Only one concubine was saved by a passing ship.
-Kösem Sultan was furious when she knew about the incident, and summoned Şivekar to her rooms where she would have dinner with Kösem.
-Kösem killed Şivekar by poisoning her and told an inconsolable Ibrahim that Şivekar died of natural causes.

-However, it must be specified that, even if can be true that Şivekar died in 1647 (although other sources indicate that she died in Old Palace in 1693), the anecdote of the massacre of the concubines seems at least uncertain as coming from unreliable sources, and it is denied by many historians, who argue that Kösem, if she was really behind the woman's death, may have poisoned her rather for her influence on Ibrahim and the threat to her own power, as she risked raising the son against the mother.
+After Ibrahim's deposition in 1648 she moved to the old palace along with other consorts of Ibrahim, Şivekar remarried in 1649 to Ahmed Pasha and left the Old Palace, shortly after the marriage Ahmed died and she remarried to Silahdar Mehmed Pasha, Şivekar died in 1693.

 Şivekar Sultan founded some foundations and vakfs in her lifetime.

 Today, she is buried inside the Ibrahim I Mausoleum at Hagia Sophia in Istanbul.